freva-org/freva-nextgen/docs/source/index.rst

 The Freva Databrowser REST API offers specific ``GET`` methods that allow you to fine-tune your searches and retrieve tailored results.
 These methods include:

-- :ref:`databrowser`: Use the ``GET /databrowser`` endpoint to make key-value paired queries and find climate datasets that match your specific criteria.
+- :ref:`databrowser`: Use the ``GET /api/databrowser/data_search`` endpoint to
+  make key-value paired queries and find climate datasets that match your specific criteria.
 This method enables you to target datasets based on parameters such as `variables`, `models`, `time ranges`, and `experiments`.

-- :ref:`search_facets`: The ``GET /metadata_search`` endpoint allows you to query all available facets of the indexed data.
+- :ref:`search_facets`: The ``GET /api/databrowser/metadata_search`` endpoint
+  allows you to query all available facets of the indexed data.
 By exploring facets like `models`, `experiments`, and `institutions`, you can gain valuable insights into the dataset's metadata, assisting you in refining your search effectively.
 You can also count the number of datasets available within each facet.
 This feature provides an overview of the dataset distribution across various metadata categories, aiding you in identifying the most relevant data for your research.

-- :ref:`overview`: With help of the ``GET /overview`` method you can check wich Data Reference Syntax and how the search facets in earch standard are defined.
+- :ref:`overview`: With help of the ``GET /api/databrowser/overview`` method
+  you can check which Data Reference Syntax and how the search facets in each standard are defined.

-- :ref:`intake`: The ``GET /intake_catalogue`` lets you seamlessly
+- :ref:`intake`: The ``GET /ap/databrowser/intake_catalogue`` lets you seamlessly
   generate Intake-ESM catalogues from your search queries.
   Intake-ESM is a powerful data cataloging tool widely used in Earth System Model (ESM) analysis.
 This integration allows you to create curated